VSI Imaging Products at Work, Helping to Image the Real Universe

 Black Forest Observatory's 30" Cassegrain is attached to a massive German equatorial mount, driven by a 20" Byers drive.
 Starting from the skyward side, a custom 2.75" motorized rack & pinion focuser adorns this instrument, which was built many years ago by Paul Van Slyke.
 Next in line is a custom, large format Versa-Port Flipper, a VSI motorized [dual wheel] 2" filter wheel, and an SBIG ST-6 CCD Camera.

 FYI, the scope was sold, dismantled and transported to Gunnison, Colorado in 2002, where it resides [nonfunctional, but reassembled for display] in the Gunnison bank, until funding can be raised to construct a proper observatory for the scope.
-If you are interested in "The BFO Story," click on picture at left. - PVS
+If you are interested in "The BFO Story," click on picture at left. - PBVS

 A Unique 10" Fork-Mounted RC Scope